Pupil Personnel Services School Counseling Credential (California)

 To that end, we’ve simplified and streamlined our application process, so you can get enrolled in your program right away.
 Because we accept and review applications year round, you can begin class as soon as next month, depending on your program and location of choice.

-Learn more about undergraduate, graduate, military, and international student admissions, plus admissions information for transfer students.
+Learn more about undergraduate, graduate, military, plus admissions information for transfer students.
 You can also learn more about our tuition rates and financial aid opportunities.

 To speak with our admissions team, call (855) 355-6288 or request information and an advisor will contact you shortly.
 If you’re ready to apply, simply start your application today.